What do investors in Nepal look for?

 Secondly, the investors look at whether the founders and the team put together have all the required skill sets to run the company.

-If, for instance, you are running a cybersecurity company, and one of the founder has no experience in this field, then that is a warning sign to the investor about a poorly thought out team.
+If, for instance, you are running a cybersecurity company, and one of the founders has no experience in this field, then that is a warning sign to the investor about a poorly thought out team.

 Similarly, not having people who complement each other’s skills, and contribute in a unique way to the company in the core team isn’t a good sign either.